RIBA news events 2024, Architecture Gallery London, UK buildings, British architects practices

 In January, the RIBA Future Trends Workload Index rose by 1 point to -8.
 This marked the seventh consecutive month of negative figures, the longest run since RIBA Future Trends began in 2009.

-Over the next three months, 18% of practices expect workloads to increase, 26% expect them to decrease, and 52% expect them to stay the same.
+Over the next three months, 18% of architectural practices expect workloads to increase, 26% expect them to decrease, and 52% expect them to stay the same.

 The outlook of small practices (1-10 staff) improved slightly, rising by 5 points to -10, while the outlook of medium (11+ staff) and large (50+ staff) practices fell by 27 points to a combined figure of +3.